MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 * Get the largest commit version number of table tbl_alarm_master
 * Update last_commit_version in table table_commit_version for the next query

-Please note that enabling CDF will not make significant impact for the system performance and cost.
-The change data records are generated in line during the query execution process, and are generally much smaller than the total size of rewritten files.
+Note that enabling CDF will not make significant impact for the system performance and cost.
+The change data records are generated in line during the query execution process, and are much smaller than the total size of rewritten files.

 ### Potential use cases

 * A manufacturing solution provider would like to contextualize the master data and event data provided by its customers continuously.
 Since the context information is too complicated to be represented by relational tables, graph models are used for data contextualization.
 * A process engineer in the factory needs to troubleshoot for an issue of the factory equipment.
-The graph model stores the all the related data, direct or indirect, of the troubleshooting equipment that can provide a overall information for root cause analysis.
+The graph model stores the all the related data, direct or indirect, of the troubleshooting equipment that can provide an overall information for root cause analysis.

 ## Considerations